 17. Financial Services Regulation

-We are not authorised by the Financial Services Authority (“FSA”) for the purposes of the Financial Services and Markets Act 2000 to provide you with certain advice or services in relation to certain securities and other “investments” covered by that Act.
-This means that, whilst we are able to undertake for you some activities in relation to such “investments” which arise out of, or are incidental or complementary to, the services we provide for you, there will be occasions when you will need a person who is so authorised by the FSA to give you the necessary investment advice.
-In addition, because we are not authorised by the FSA, with some exceptions, we are prohibited under the Financial Services and Markets Act 2000 from making certain communications of invitations or inducements to engage in investment activity covered by that Act.
+We are not authorised by the Financial Conduct Authority (“FCA”) for the purposes of the Financial Services and Markets Act 2000 to provide you with certain advice or services in relation to certain securities and other “investments” covered by that Act.
+This means that, whilst we are able to undertake for you some activities in relation to such “investments” which arise out of, or are incidental or complementary to, the services we provide for you, there will be occasions when you will need a person who is so authorised by the FCA to give you the necessary investment advice.
+In addition, because we are not authorised by the FCA, with some exceptions, we are prohibited under the Financial Services and Markets Act 2000 from making certain communications of invitations or inducements to engage in investment activity covered by that Act.

 As a result: